sdhanson/vrsc-f18/lesson-1/README.md

 ## Unity Basics
 ### What is Unity?

 “Unity is the ultimate game development platform” and game engine.
 A game engine is a software development environment designed for people to build video games.
 Basically, Unity is a tool that provides us a simple(ish) interface to easily create 2D and 3D applications.
 Unity uses C# and/or JavaScript.
+Although game engines are primarily used for video games, they can be used to create any type of graphical interactive experience, such as training simulations, phone applications, etc.

 Another popular game engine is [Unreal Engine](https://en.wikipedia.org/wiki/Unreal_Engine).